 Any of the Model blocks in the model reference hierarchy creates an artificial algebraic loop.
 If this occurs, take the following steps:

 On the Diagnostics pane of the Configuration Parameters dialog box, set the Minimize algebraic loop parameter to error so that Simulink reports an algebraic loop error.

 On the Model Referencing Pane of the Configuration Parameters dialog box, select the Minimize algebraic loop occurrences parameter.

 Simulink tries to eliminate the artificial algebraic loop during simulation.

 If Simulink cannot eliminate the artificial algebraic loop, highlight the location of the algebraic loop by selecting Simulation > Update Diagram.

 Eliminate the artificial algebraic loop so that the software can analyze the model.
 Break the loop with Unit Delay blocks so that the execution order is predictable.

 Note: For more information, see Algebraic Loops.

 The parent model and the referenced model have mismatched data type override settings.
-The data type override setting of the parent model and all of its referenced models must be the same, unless the data type override setting of the parent model is Use local settings.
+The data type override setting of the parent model and its referenced models must be the same, unless the data type override setting of the parent model is Use local settings.
 You can select the data type override settings for your model in the Analysis menu, in the Fixed Point Tool dialog box under the Settings for selected system pane.